Graduate Assistantships

 General Qualifications:

-• Must be a full-time, degree-seeking student in a UNI's residential graduate program.
+- Must be a full-time (enrolled in at least 9 eligible credits), degree-seeking student in a UNI's graduate program.
+Online students do qualify for assistantships.

-• Have an official transcript on file in the Office of Admissions and be fully declared in their graduate major.
+- Have an official transcript on file in the Office of Admissions and be fully declared in their graduate major before the start of the assignment.

 Preferred Qualifications:

-• Proactive about asking questions and implementing feedback
+- Organized and proactive about asking questions and implementing feedback.

 Application Process and Deadline: